Enfamil and Necrotizing Enterocolitis: Evaluating the Evidence

 Frequently Asked Questions

-The available evidence does not establish a direct causal link, but it does reveal associations.
-Clinical studies show that cow milk-based formula products, including fortifiers, are associated with a higher risk of NEC compared to human milk-based alternatives (https://pubmed.ncbi.nlm.nih.gov/32239968/).
+The available evidence does not establish a direct causal link between Enfamil and NEC.
+However, studies show that cow milk-based formula and fortifiers, which are components of Enfamil products, are associated with increased NEC risk compared to human milk-based alternatives.
+Individual cases require careful evaluation of all contributing factors.

 Does submitting information create an attorney-client relationship?